Turckie/ChIPseq-Pipeline/README.md

 ## Clone this GitHub repository

-Move to the location that you want to set up your working_directory and type
+Move to the location where you want to set up your working_directory and type

 ``` bash
 gh repo clone Turckie/ChIPseq-Pipeline